jonnor/ESC-CNN-microcontroller/report/report.md

 This on-sensor classification makes it possible to reduce power-consumption and privacy issues associated with transmitting raw audio or detailed audio fingerprints to a cloud system for classification.

-Several different Convolutional Neural Networks were designed for the STM32L476 low-power microcontroller using the vendor-provided X-CUBE-AI inference engine.
+Several Convolutional Neural Networks were designed for the STM32L476 low-power microcontroller using the vendor-provided X-CUBE-AI inference engine.
 The models were evaluated on the Environmental Sound Classification task using the standard Urbansound8k dataset, validated briefly for use in real-time classification on device.
-The best models used Depthwise-Separable convolutions with striding, and were able to reach up to 70.9% mean accuracy while consuming only 11% CPU, and staying within predefined 50% RAM and FLASH storage budgets.
+The best models used Depthwise-Separable convolutions with striding, and were able to reach up to 70.9% mean accuracy while consuming only 20% CPU, and staying within predefined 50% RAM and FLASH storage budgets.
 To our knowledge, this is the highest reported performance on Urbansound8k on a microcontroller.